 14 Then David danced before Yahweh with all his might; and David was wearing a linen ephod.

 Are we accusing King David of being a heretic?
 Are we accusing King David of doing something against the Torah?
 No. Because he was not of a Levitical Order, he was of a Melchizedekian Order.
-We have a four-part series mini-series in Nazarene Scripture Studies, volume 4 that we would love to expand someday.
+We have a four-part series mini-series in Nazarene Scripture Studies, Volume Four that we would love to expand someday.
 There is a lot more we could say about the Melchizedekian priesthood and the Melchizedekian Order.
 But even when you had a Levitical Order that was sanctioned and operating, at the same time you also had a Melchizedekian Order.
 It is a very interesting study; we could do a lot more on that.

 Here we see King David prophesied in the Spirit about Yeshua.